Menu

 3. Eye Droppers or Pipettes

-Concept: As children use eyedroppers and pipettes to move liquids, they learn a lot about how liquids behave.
-For example, they learn that when they squeeze the bulb, the dropper pushes air out and when they release the bulb, it pulls water in.
-Children this age can also observe that water forms drops.
+Using eyedroppers and pipettes can be a fun and educational activity for children, as they learn a lot about how liquids behave through hands-on exploration.
+For example, they can learn that squeezing the bulb of a dropper pushes air out and when they release the bulb, it pulls water in.
+They can also observe that water forms drops, which can lead to discussions about surface tension and the properties of water.

-How to support exploration: Show your child how to squeeze the dropper to force the air out of the bulb and how to release it to allow it to pop back into shape, drawing in air or liquid as it reforms.
-Your child can feel the air as it leaves the dropper by holding it up to her cheek (away from her eyes) as she squeezes the bulb.
-Use the dropper to suck up small amounts of rain from a puddle or to mix colored water from one dish with water of a different color in another.
-Turn the dropper upside down to create a fountain.
-All of these activities have the added benefit of helping your child develop small motor control.
+To support your child’s exploration with eye droppers and pipettes, show them how to use the dropper to force the air out of the bulb and how to release it to allow it to pop back into shape, drawing in air or liquid as it reforms.
+Encourage them to feel the air as it leaves the dropper by holding it up to their cheek (away from their eyes) as they squeeze the bulb.
+They can also use the dropper to suck up small amounts of rain from a puddle or to mix colored water from one dish with water of a different color in another.
+Turning the dropper upside down can create a fountain, which can be a fun and engaging way to explore the behavior of liquids.
+All of these activities can help your child develop small motor control as they learn to manipulate the dropper and pipette.

 5. Balls

-Where to purchase: Buy a variety of balls at toys stores, drug stores, and discount stores in the toy or sports sections.
+You can purchase a variety of balls at toy stores, drug stores, and discount stores in the toy or sports sections.
+Encourage your child to explore and experiment with different balls and see what they can discover!

-How to support exploration: Ask questions such as, ‘What objects in my house can be attracted to a magnet?’ and ‘Can magnetic force work through fabric?’
-Put the magnet in a sock and see if it can still attract objects.
+Support your child’s exploration of magnets by asking questions like, “what objects in my house can be attracted to a magnet?”, and “can magnetic force work through fabric?”.
+Put the magnet in a sock and see if it can still attract objects together!

 Additional Resources